 But these advances, unfortunately, have not reached every part of the earth.
 Sadly, there are children today that still suffer or die from preventable diseases such as measles, cholera, or diarrhea.
 Then there are 34 million people worldwide who have died of HIV/AIDS.

 Lesson 3: Inequality is changing because of globalization, but this isn’t going to fix the poor state of some countries.

-Sure, you can find inequality among citizens in all countries.
-But the biggest gaps are between nations.
+You can find inequality among citizens in all countries — but the biggest gaps are between nations.
 Before the Enlightenment and the Industrial Revolution, most countries worldwide were similar in disparity.
 Most countries had poor farmers and rich aristocrats who owned the land they worked on.

 When the Enlightenment all but abolished aristocracy, the middle class began to grow.
 It led to disparities becoming smaller.
 After this, technological and intellectual advancements started to bring in great wealth for some countries, while other countries were left behind.

 Because of this, the United States and many European countries enjoy plenty of wealth and have high living standards.
 Meanwhile, some countries in Asia and Africa still struggle immensely just to get by.
 And it’s getting worse— the number of poor people in Africa actually doubled from 1981 to 2008.

 Within nations, the problem persists as well.
 In the United States, a wealthy country, the top one percent of income earners control almost all of the wealth.
 The rest of the population either only lives slightly better than their parents or in poverty.

 Poverty doesn’t just make it hard to buy food or afford housing.
 It makes it harder to be socially and politically active and makes it almost impossible to get a higher education.
 What’s worse, these top income earners are getting richer from lenient tax regulations.
 The author goes as far as to argue that the US is essentially making a modern-day aristocracy in this way.